-A CNA, or certified nursing assistant, is often viewed as a stepping stone position in the healthcare industry.
-This is a position that requires minimal training and education compared to many other healthcare positions, so it is often one of the first positions that individuals have when entering the field.
-Many will go from a CNA to RN after spending at least a year or two in this position.
+A CNA, or certified nursing assistant, is often a stepping stone position in the healthcare industry.
+This is a position that can be obtained rather quickly through local training and education courses which makes it an excellent way to break into other healthcare positions.
+Many will go from a CNA to a registered nurse (RN) after spending at least a year or two in the CNA position.
 If you are thinking about making this professional transition yourself, there are a few points to keep in mind as you review your options for CNA to RN programs.

 What to Expect From a Bridge Program